cavidnezerov/Kapital-API-Gateway/README.md

 # kapital-ecommerce
-for the instruction visit this sire please: https://pg.kapitalbank.az/docs
+for the instruction visit this link please: https://pg.kapitalbank.az/docs